 Savings claims

 Marketers should hold evidence to demonstrate that a savings claim or discount is genuine.
-If using a reference price, such as a ‘was’ price, they must be able to demonstrate that the saving advertised is meaningful, by having evidence to show that this is the price that the consumer would have genuinely had to pay before the saving was made.
+If using a reference price, such as a ‘was’ price, marketers must be able to demonstrate that the saving advertised is meaningful, by having evidence to show that this is the price that the consumer would have genuinely had to pay before the saving was made.
 Recency, pricing history, sales data, sales and distribution channels will all affect whether a higher price is sufficiently established as a usual selling price.
-The ASA upheld a ruling against Purpleholidays.com because they did not provide the evidence to demonstrate that the full price or the promotional prices were achievable and could not demonstrate that the saving claim was accurate (Purpleholidays.com, 30 August 2017).

 See Promotional Savings Claims for further guidance.